enterprisemediawiki/meza/manual/AddingWikis.md

 	eng
 ```

+If you have this directory in root's user directory, you would enter `/root/wikis/` for step 1 above.
+Note that using `~/wikis/` doesn't seem to work.

 Each of these identifiers will be used throughout Meza1, but the place you'll notice it most is in your URLs.
 For example, your Engineering Department's wiki may be at `https://example.com/eng`.

 Within each of these directories you put each wiki's information.
 This includes the `images` directory and a `wiki.sql` file to build your database, as well as an optional `config` directory.
 The `eng` directory may look like this: